raysers/Mflux-ComfyUI/README.md

 # Quick Mflux on Comfyui

 ## Introduction
 Simple use of Mflux in ComfyUI, suitable for users who are not familiar with terminal usage.
 Only for MacOS.
+This is a simplified branch of the original MFlux ComfyUI plugin which is maintained by InformEthics.

 ## Acknowledgements